lianna-blanca/guitar-chord-finder/README.md

 A visual guide to playing guitar.

 ## Reference

 * Tonal module docs: https://www.npmjs.com/package/tonal

 # Origins

 Guitar HeroKu began as a student project at Enspiral Dev Academy, Wellington, September 2018, created by @lianna-blanca, @zanelkt and @WinstonItiDev.
+This version is improved and expanded (and currently in progress) by @lianna-blanca.

 # Project Progress